defold/doc/docs/en/manuals/live-update.md

 ## Live update settings

-When the bundler creates an application bundle, it needs to store any excluded resources somewhere.
+When the bundler creates an application bundle it needs to store any excluded resources somewhere.
 The project settings for Live update govern the location for those resources.
 The settings are found under <kbd>Project ▸ Live update Settings...</kbd>.
+This will create a settings file if none exists.
+In `game.project`, select which liveupdate settings file to use when bundling.
+This allows for using different liveupdate settings for different environments, for example for live, QA, dev etc.

 ![Live update settings](images/live-update/aws-settings.png)

-There are two ways Defold can store the settings.
+There are currently two ways that Defold can store the resources.
 Choose the method in the *Mode* dropdown in the settings window:

 `Amazon`
 : This option tells Defold to automatically upload excluded resources to an Amazon Web Service (AWS) S3 bucket.
 Fill in your AWS *Credential profile* name, select the appropriate *Bucket* and provide a *Prefix* name.
 [See below for details how to set up an AWS account](#_setting_up_amazon_web_service).